mdesoeuv/ft_containers/readme.md

+## ft_containers

+Recode Vector, Map and Stack from STL

-# to help you evaluate this project,
-# you can execute the following commands
-# to compare results from ft containers
-# with results from stl containers
+To help you evaluate this project, you can execute the following commands to compare results from ft containers with results from stl containers

-check map validity and display with :
+* check map validity and display with :

 ```sh
 CHECK_STATUS="1" make re -j
 ```

-compare results with :
+* compare results with :

 ```sh